 Futurelab is Genentech’s STEM education initiative that supports all 8,000 K-12 students in the South San Francisco Unified School District (SSFUSD) by getting them excited to learn about science, improving their college readiness and inspiring them to pursue careers in STEM fields.

-Genentech and the Genentech Foundation have invested more than $32.5 million in science education locally since 2015, and our employees have volunteered more than 65,000 hours in classrooms and as mentors.
-Over the next four years, we will invest an additional $10 million in Futurelab+ to scale the impact of the program across the Bay Area, California and beyond to reach even more students pursuing a lifelong exploration of science.
+Genentech and the Genentech Foundation have invested more than $35 million in science education locally since 2015, and our employees have volunteered more than 75,000 hours in classrooms and as mentors.
+Over the next four years, we are investing an additional $10 million in Futurelab+ to scale the impact of the program across the Bay Area, California and beyond to reach even more students pursuing a lifelong exploration of science.

 Futurelab and Futurelab+ are part of Genentech’s enterprise-wide Kindergarten to Careers commitment to build pathways into Genentech and the broader healthcare industry for the next generation of diverse talent in science and medicine.
 Through Kindergarten to Careers, we are supporting students along all stages of the STEM education continuum, from their earliest school years through post-secondary education and early-in-career opportunities.